inbarbahnof/outbound-call-center/README.md

 If I had more time, I would:

-1. **Validate user input** to ensure proper phone numbers before making a call.
+1. Integrate a **real calendar system** and automatically send a Google Calendar invitation to the person the AI called, and track the available slots.
-2. Allow **calling multiple numbers at once**.
+2. 2.
+Allow **calling multiple numbers at once**.
-3. Integrate a **real calendar system** and automatically send a Google Calendar invitation to the person the AI called, and track the available slots.
+3. **Validate user input** to ensure proper phone numbers before making a call.